YubrajTxx/smart_krishi_sathi-Final-Year-Project-/README.md

 - **Activity Tracker:** Log daily farming activities, plan tasks, and monitor progress throughout the seasonal cycle.
 - **Agricultural Library:** Access a curated collection of articles, videos, and guides on modern farming practices.
 - **Live Weather Updates:** Real time weather data and forecasts tailored to your location.
-- **Interactive Map:** GIS based visualization for farming data and location-specific insights.
+- **Interactive Map:** GIS based visualization for farming data and location specific insights.
 - **🇳🇵 Bilingual Support:** Fully accessible in both **English** and **Nepali**.

 ---